truefrontier/pullpreview-app/README.md

 ### Repository Selection & Validation
 * Select any Git repository on your file system
 * Validation ensures the selected folder contains a valid `.git` directory
-* The application remembers your last opened repository for convenience
+* The application remembers your last opened repository and target branch for convenience

 ### Branch Selection
 * Automatically detects and displays your current active branch
 * Select any target branch for comparison from a dropdown menu
 * Supports both local and remote-tracking branches
+* Remembers your last selected target branch between sessions

 ### Git Diff Preview Display
 * Real-time display of differences between your working branch and the target branch
-* Clear, scrollable view of all changed files
+* Clear, scrollable view of all changed files with expandable/collapsible sections
 * Visual indicators for additions and deletions with appropriate color coding
 * Syntax highlighting using the Hack monospaced font for improved readability
+* Supports multiple sort options (Last Modified, A-Z, Z-A)

 ### Auto-Refresh Functionality
-* Toggle automatic refresh on or off according to your preference
+* Configure automatic refresh in settings
 * When enabled, the diff view updates automatically when:
   * Local files change in your repository
   * Remote changes are detected on the target branch
-* Manual refresh button available when auto-refresh is disabled
+* Manual refresh button (or keyboard shortcut ⌘R) available when auto-refresh is disabled

 ### External Editor Integration
-* Click on any file in the diff view to open it in your default editor
+* Click on any file in the diff view to open it in your preferred editor
+* Configure your preferred editor in settings (system default, VS Code, Sublime Text, Atom, or custom)
 * Seamlessly transition from reviewing changes to making edits

 ## User Interface

 * Modern, clean design that follows desktop application standards
 * Full support for both light and dark modes across all platforms
-* Clear header showing repository path, current branch, and target branch
+* Clear header showing current branch and target branch
-* Intuitive controls for auto-refresh and manual refresh options
 * Responsive layout that adapts to different window sizes
+* Keyboard shortcuts for common operations (⌘N for new window, ⌘O for open repository, ⌘R for refresh, ⌘, for settings)

 ## Technical Details